skip to main content

 Allow Literal RPL Values to Have Variable Length Time Units Setting

 To continue using RPL logic with variable length time unit literal values, select the “No, do not convert” option above and then you must enable a setting.
-On the workspace, select Policy and then RPL Parameters:
+On the workspace, select Policy and then RPL Parameters to get directly to the appropriate page in the Settings Manager:

 Check the box for Allow literal RPL values to have variable length time units.
 This setting is saved in the model file.
 The next time you open the RPL logic, you will not get the Non-standard RPL Units dialog.
 Also, you will be able to type in variable length literal RPL values.
 The behavior in terms of these values should be the same as in 8.5.